Data-to-Insight-Center/ref-matchmaker/README.md

 and expect to have response from external components with the following schema:
 ~~~
 {
+	"responseID":"String",
 	"success": boolean,
 	"message" : "object"
 }
 ~~~
 To be more specific, the matchmaker,
-1) queries the PDT using "query" operation and expects the PDT to return an JSON-LD (described as an object in the schema) as a value to the message attribute. and 2) deposit to repository using "deposit" operation and expects a repository to return in the message an JSON object with the following schema:
+1) queries the PDT using "query" operation and expects the PDT to return an JSON-LD (described as an object in the schema) as a value to the message attribute. and 2) deposit to repository using "deposit" operation and expects a repository to return in the message an JSON object with the following schema (under discussion):
 ~~~
 "message":{"status" :"String"}
 "message":{"status" :"String","doi" :"String"}